solana-labs/solana/book/src/cluster/README.md

 ## Sending Transactions to a Cluster

-Clients send transactions to any fullnode's Transaction Processing Unit \(TPU\) port.
+Clients send transactions to any validator's Transaction Processing Unit \(TPU\) port.
 If the node is in the validator role, it forwards the transaction to the designated leader.
 If in the leader role, the node bundles incoming transactions, timestamps them creating an _entry_, and pushes them onto the cluster's _data plane_.
 Once on the data plane, the transactions are validated by validator nodes and replicated by replicator nodes, effectively appending them to the ledger.

 ## Confirming Transactions